 - budget ($): Cracow Central Aparthotel

-Located directly east of the Old Town, it is just a short walk from the attractions of central Krakow, so it is one of the best neighbourhoods to stay in if you travel on a budget or want to avoid crowds whilst still seeing all the sights.
+Located directly east of the Old Town, it is just a short walk from the attractions of central Krakow, so it is one of the best neighbourhoods to stay in Krakow on a budget or want to avoid crowds whilst still seeing all the sights.

 Grzegórzki is very much a diamond in the rough neighbourhood.
 Aesthetically utilitarian, the district nevertheless has plenty to offer for those willing to look beyond its grey façade.